khushikumari90/BridgeLabz-Training/README.md

 - 3-Feb-2026 (Tuesday) : Learned Lambda expression and practiced scenario based

 - 4-Feb-2026 (Wednesday) : Completed assigned practice set of Lambda expressions.
+- 5-Feb-2026 (Thursday) : Learned Functional Interfaces
+- 6-Feb-2026 (Friday) : Completed the assigned practice set of Functional Interfaces
+- 7-Feb-2026 (Saturday) : Learned Stream API ,completed its assigned practice set and also learned collectors and completed its assigned practice set
+- 8-Feb-2026 (Sunday) : Learned Design Pattterns,Multithreading and SonarQube and completed their assigned practice set

 ## 🌟 Growth Journey
 This repository reflects my dedication, problem-solving skills, and consistent growth as a Java trainee at BridgeLabz.